 The class is too noisy

 Sometimes, however, you can see trouble coming from a mile away.
-You know which classes just can’t handle the excitement, and you’ll have to prepare a less rowdy activity.
+You know which classes can’t handle the excitement, and you’ll have to prepare a less rowdy activity.

 Game materials are destroyed by students

-In Spoons, it’s inevitable that a few plastic spoons will be broken.
+In Spoons, a few plastic spoons will inevitably be broken.
 Have plenty of spares on hand—they’re cheap anyway.

 If you can’t do that, then break out the clear tape.
 Avoid the smaller rolls and buy the wider packaging tape.
 It works just as well as laminating.

 Keep an eagle eye on the rowdier students and intervene when they get too rough.
-Circulate around the room, picking up materials that fell to the floor.
+Circulate the room, picking up materials that fell to the floor.

 Bringing fun into the ESL classroom takes creativity and dedication.
-Those two qualities are what make you such a great teacher.